Mic92/nixpkgs-review/README.md

 ## Ignoring ofborg evaluations

-By default, nixpkgs-review will use ofborg's evaluation result if available to figure out what packages need to be rebuild.
+By default nixpkgs-review will use ofborg's evaluation result if available to figure out what packages need to be rebuild.
 This can be turned off using `--eval local`, which is useful if ofborg's evaluation result is outdated.
 Even if using `--eval ofborg`, nixpkgs-review will fallback to local evaluation if